 First, let’s learn Japanese counters for units of time.
 As we saw with “hyaku”, the pronunciation of Japanese numbers can also be varied when combined with different counters.

 For example, when combined with the counter for “hours” (ji), most of the pronunciations remain unchanged except for 4 (yo).
 But when it comes to minutes (fun) and seconds (byou), there are several adjustments to the pronunciations.

 For example, 1 minute (いっぷん) is pronounced as “ippun” rather than “ichi fun”, and 6 minutes is “roppun”, 8 minutes is “happun” and 10 minutes is “juppun”.
 Here we see the rendaku and sokuon pronunciation changes at play again.

 When it comes to reading years, there are two systems in Japanese.

 One is to follow the Gregorian calendar.
 This one is relatively simple to read: you just need to add “nen (年)” as a suffix to the four-digit number.
 Keep in mind that when the number 4 is followed by the counter “nen”, it is read as ”yo”, which means the Year 2014 is nisenjuuyo-nen”

 Another way to read the years in Japanese is by using the Japanese era name (gengō) system.
 To this day, each Japanese Emperor has designated an era name (gengō) which commences the day the Emperor ascends to the throne and ends on the day of the Emperor’s death (or, as we saw for the first time recently, his resignation).
-For example, this year is Reiwa ninen (令和二年) in Japan (the second year of Reiwa).
+For example, this year (2022) is Reiwa yonnen (令和4年) in Japan (the fourth year of Reiwa).